farhad-abdi/InSilicoQ/README.md

 # InSilicoQ

 **InSilicoQ** is a __Quantum Computation__ based package for various steps in __Drug Design and Discovery__.
 Drug design is a highly complicated process and It involves lots of steps.
-By InSilicoQ, we aim to utlize Quantum Computing for faster Virtual Screening and De Neuvo drug design.
+By InSilicoQ, we aim to utlize Quantum Computing for faster Virtual Screening and De Novo drug design.
+![NISQ in Drug Desien] (./Img/NISQ.png)

 ## A few words about Quantum Computing